ajcborges/devsecops-tactical-workbook/docs/_source/02_docker.rst

 .. index::
    single: Ephemerality

+Docker images are "canned" (as in, prefabricated) or custom directives for provisioning the operating system of a Docker container.
+One or more images can be used as building blocks when configuring our containers.
+For example, a base Linux image and base Python image might be combined with our customizations that describe and point to our application code, all of which make up a single containerized "server".
-Using Docker gives us the benefit of being able to switch quickly between base operating system images with just a few lines of code change to our project.
+We get the added benefit of being able to switch quickly between base operating system images with just a few lines of code change to our project.
+For example, we could easily modify our container image to be predicated on Debian rather than Red Hat distribution of Linux kernel and operating system should the need arise.

 See the Docker website for instructions on how to install and configure Docker [#]_ .
 A properly functioning Docker setup on your local machine is a requirement for the exercises we will do later.
+Note that Podman is an acceptable substitute for Docker, as detailed later in this chapter.

 .. [#] https://docs.docker.com/get-docker/